bsu-cs222-fall23-dll/First-emmaline.mercer-lizzie.burton/README.md

     project runs and provides the user with 13 most recent changes, timestamps, and users.
 The code has now been succesfully run.

+    ## How to Run

+    ### Graphical User Interface (GUI):
+    Run the `edu.bsu.cs222.GUIView` class for the graphical interface to check Wikipedia revisions.

+    ### Console Application:
+    Run the `edu.bsu.cs222.CLIManager` class for the console-based application to check Wikipedia revisions.